top of page

 Appalachian Born ~ Texas Seasoned

-He penned tunes for George Strait ( Hot Grease And Zydeco ), Trisha Yearwood (“Second Chance”), John Michael Montgomery ( I Don't Want This Song to End ), Alabama ( That's How I Was Raised ), Ray Price ( on his Beauty Is...The Final Sessions ) Mark Chesnutt ( Oughta Miss Me by Now ), Doug Stone ( Make up in Love ), Craig Morgan ( Something to Write Home About ), Moe Bandy, Jon Wolfe (Dos Corazones), Aaron Watson (Summertime Girl), and Willie Nelson among others, while producing 14 independent projects of his own along the way.
+Though he often speaks about his days in the woods and growing up in the mountains more fondly than he does the city of Nashville, he managed to pen tunes in the Country Music capitol for George Strait ( Hot Grease And Zydeco ), Trisha Yearwood (“Second Chance”), John Michael Montgomery ( "I Don't Want This Song to End" ), Alabama ( "That's How I Was Raised" ), Ray Price ( "No More Songs to Sing" on his Beauty Is...The Final Sessions ) Mark Chesnutt ( "Oughta Miss Me by Now" ), Doug Stone ( "Make up in Love" ), Craig Morgan ("Something to Write Home About" ), Moe Bandy, Jon Wolfe (many tracks from his Dos Corazones epic album), Aaron Watson ("Summertime Girl"), and Willie Nelson among others, while producing 14 independent projects of his own along the way.

-There is wood and gravel in his voice, and iron in his lyrics.
-His catalog of hits mentioned above, and underground gems like "West Texas Lonely," "Just Ain't Trying," and "Dreamin' Enough to Get Me By" find fans from all musical genres.
+One radio promoter said of Tony Ramey, "There is wood and gravel in his voice, and iron in his lyrics."
+Indeed, Tony's catalog of hits and underground gems like "West Texas Lonely," "Just Ain't Trying," and "Dreamin' Enough to Get Me By" find fans from all musical genres.

 None who dig deep into his repertoire of songs come up short of adding something to their own favorite playlists.